-Sources of funds to be utilized for investment and where the investment is intended to be made using borrowed funds,- (i) justification for investment through borrowings; (ii) detail of collateral, guarantees provided and assets pledged for obtaining such funds; and No additiona However, a ra on the fixed a of USD 7,500 Thousand) or with the arran (iii) cost benefit analysis; Salient features of the agreement(s), if any, with associated company or associated undertaking with regards to the proposed investment.
-The Company may be amen in equity of T distributed as of TEL, Fauji Power Investn Direct or indirect interest of directors, sponsors, majority Mr. Muhamma directorship ir shareholders and their relatives, if any, in the associated company or associated Mr. Aly Khan in TEL. undertaking or the transaction under consideration; Mr. Saleemulla directorship ir In case any investment in associated company or This additiona made by the ( associated undertaking has already been made, the performance review of such investment including complete information/justification for any impairment or write offs; With respect Company has Dollars Seven financial close on October 1, In terms of the under the 201 20% in USD to No impairme charge/write Any other important details necessary for the members to understand the transaction; N/A aal funds are intended to be utilized for this purpose. ranking charge to be upgraded to a first pari passu charge and / or current assets of the Company, up to an amount 0,000 (United States Dollars Seven Million Five Hundred or PKR equivalent is proposed to be created in accordance angement detailed above.
+Sources of funds to be utilized for investment and where the investment is intended to be made using borrowed funds,- (i) justification for investment through borrowings; (ii) detail of collateral, guarantees provided and assets pledged for obtaining such funds; and (iii) cost benefit analysis; No additional funds are intended to be utilized for this purpose.
+However, a ranking charge to be upgraded to a first pari passu charge on the fixed and / or current assets of the Company, up to an amount of USD 7,500,000 (United States Dollars Seven Million Five Hundred Thousand) or PKR equivalent is proposed to be created in accordance with the arrangement detailed above.
+Salient features of the agreement(s), if any, with associated company or associated undertaking with regards to the proposed investment.
+The Company has entered into a Shareholders agreement for TEL (as may be amended from time to time) which contemplates investment in equity of TEL by each of the shareholders such that the shares are distributed as follows; The Company holds 60% of the total shareholding of TEL, Fauji Fertilizer Company Limited holds 30% and CMEC TEL Power Investments Limited holds 10%.
+Direct or indirect interest of directors, sponsors, majority shareholders and their relatives, if any, in the associated company or associated undertaking or the transaction under consideration; Mr. Muhammad Kamran Kamal is a CEO of the Company and also holds directorship in TEL.
+Mr. Aly Khan is a director of the Company and also holds directorship in TEL.
+Mr. Saleemullah Memon is an employee of the Company and also holds directorship in TEL.
+He has been seconded as the CEO of TEL.
+In case any investment in associated company or associated undertaking has already been made, the performance review of such investment including complete information/justification for any impairment or write offs; This additional support intended to be provided is part of the investment made by the Company in TEL, as a sponsor and shareholder of TEL.
+With respect to the investment made in TEL, it may be noted that the Company has invested approximately USD 79,000,000 (United States Dollars Seventy Nine Million) or PKR equivalent to date.
+TEL achieved financial close on January 30, 2020 and Commercial Operations Date on October 1, 2022.
+In terms of the benefits to the Company, the Company has been set up under the 2015 Power Policy.
+TEL is expected to offer an IRR of up to 20% in USD to the Company.
+No impairment conditions exist on the investment; accordingly, no charge/write offs have been made till date.
+Any other important details necessary for the members to understand the transaction; N/A